MoodyMarshmallow/manga-translator/translation-pipeline.md

 ## Failure Modes & Fallbacks
 - Missing OCR dependencies or empty OCR results produce a placeholder group so the extension still renders a clear failure message.
-- Translation failures log warnings and surface the untouched Korean text while respecting Cerebras rate limits and retries.
+- Translation failures log warnings and surface the untouched Korean text while respecting provider-specific throttling and retries.